Felix485/ifoGPT/README.md

 ## Usage
 - open a command prompt from folder ifoGPT
 - run: streamlit run frontend.py
+- enter the URL of a ifo press release and click generate.
+Then navigate to the edit page using the sidebar.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.